Summer & Fall 2017 Class Schedule

-Weekly schedules for our current semester (Winter & Spring 2017) are below (click to enlarge).
+Weekly schedules for our current semester (Summer & Fall 2017) are below (click to enlarge).

 Prisoners are often assigned to take Department of Corrections programs, but participation in University Beyond Bars is always elective.
 Each semester UBB offers 20-25 courses in the humanities, social sciences, math, and science, including college preparatory classes in English and math.
 Course offerings are selected with the help of our Prisoner Advisory Committee (PAC) and Education Advisory Committee (EAC).
 Most UBB courses meet weekly, Monday through Saturday.